grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be one of the following options ['Symmetric', 'Nonsymmetric']

 .. warning::
-    The ParFlow key is written as  .Linear.Preconditioner.SymmetricMat
+    The ParFlow key is written as *Solver.LinPrecondSym.Linear.Preconditioner.SymmetricMat*

 Solver.PrecondItem